Service Definitions

 }

-The DI container needs to know the type of the created service.
-If we create a service using a method that doesn't have a specified return type, we must explicitly mention this type in the configuration:
+The DI container needs to know the type of the service being created.
+If we create a service using a method that lacks a specified return type, we must explicitly declare this type in the configuration:

 services: